 The Master of Science in Infectious Disease program provides graduate-level training in various aspects of basic, translational, and clinical research related to infectious disease.
 Emphasis is placed on research and development efforts focused on new diagnostics, therapeutics, and vaccines used to prevent and/or treat infectious diseases such as HIV/AIDS, hepatitis, influenza, malaria, and other diseases caused by viral, bacterial, parasitic, and fungal pathogens.

 Special attention is given to the study of therapeutic and vaccine target identification, the discovery and development of drugs and vaccines, and a greater understanding of resistance and immune escape mechanisms that reduce treatment effectiveness.

-The program encompasses two years of required and elective graduate courses as well as a comprehensive research internship to be completed during the course of the training program.
-The internship encompasses three specific areas of research in the field of infectious disease:
+The program includes two years of required and elective graduate courses as well as a comprehensive research internship to be completed during the course of the training program.
+The internship encompasses one of three specific areas of research in the field of infectious disease: